 3. Visit other institutions along the Museums Mile

-If you’re interested in other museums on the Upper East Side, then take a walk along the Museum Mile, a 1.2-mile stretch along 5th Avenue.
+If you’re interested in other museums in Manhattan, then take a walk along the Museum Mile, a 1.2-mile stretch along 5th Avenue.
 Starting from Central Park’s southeast corner, walk up 5th Avenue and pop into any museum that looks interesting.

 For example, The Frick Collection is inside a gorgeous Gilded Age mansion and houses a collection of Renaissance art and early 20th-century drawings, paintings, and decorative arts.
 Continue past The Met and the Guggenheim, and you’ll find the Cooper Hewitt Smithsonian Design Museum, which is inside the Andrew Carnegie Mansion.

 Next door, The Jewish Museum is another great institute that preserves the culture and legacy of Jewish culture through a distinguished collection of drawings, paintings, photographs, and other exhibits.